robweber/trash-panda/README.md

 ### Script Paths

-The OS path to both the Nagios default scripts and the `custom_scripts` directory of the simple-monitoring repo are available as shortcuts to defined command paths.
+The OS path to both the Nagios default scripts and the `custom_scripts` directory of the trash-panda repo are available as shortcuts to defined command paths.
 These are:

 * NAGIOS_PATH
 * SCRIPTS_PATH